Spencer-Sch/Calculator_2.0/README.md

 - Successfully transfered logic for "divideByZeroHandler" using TDD.
 All tests passing successfully.

 - Wrote tests for CalculateLogic.
 All tests passing successfully.

+Day 12

+Update #1

+- Successfully transfered logic for "cClear" & "ceClear".

+- Wrote tests for new "clearFunctions".
+All tests passing successfully.